 Neon-lit cityscapes, ancient temples clinging to forested hillsides and markets brimming with exotic ingredients: Japan is a feast for the senses.
 Experience an intriguing combination of cutting-edge modernity and time-honored tradition as we explore dazzling Tokyo, elegant Kyoto and ancient Nara.
 Wander through exquisite shrines and palaces where nobles once lingered, go hiking in a steaming volcanic valley near Mount Fuji.
 Speed aboard a bullet train to explore the timeless mountain town of Takayama, and don a kimono to discover the intricate art of the Japanese tea ceremony.

-Explore the fabled geisha neighborhoods of Kyoto by bicycle, and meet our pen pals in Tokyo for a taiko drumming lesson.
+Explore the fabled geisha neighborhoods of Kyoto by bicycle, and meet our Kid to Kid Connection in Tokyo for a taiko drumming lesson.

 Discover the wonders of Fuji-Hakone-Izu National Park, and see a remarkable collection of Picasso’s works at the renowned Hakone Open-Air Museum.